jes/submerge/README.md

 1. A public-facing index page to explain what the project is about.

-2. A user interface to browse your subscriptions without having to go via the RSS reader.

-3. Bulk-import subscriptions from YouTube
+2. Bulk-import subscriptions from YouTube

-4. A way to update your subscriptions without having to update the feed URL in the RSS reader.
+3. A way to update your subscriptions without having to update the feed URL in the RSS reader.

 If it gets popular, longer-term goals would include: